elnoxvie/elnoxvie.github.io/_posts/2016-05-30-Introduction.md

 4. Maths
 5. Lastly, Philosophy

-My future topics will be revolving around these.
+My future posts will be revolving around these topics.
 Stay tune.

-Thanks for visiting.
+Thank you for visiting.